jbmokuz/pocket-monster-of-the-week/Playbooks/electric.md

 10+ You get an answer to your question

-7-9 You chose, you can't be helped, or you can but you owe the church a favor
+7-9: You chose, you can't be helped, or you can but you owe the church a favor

-6 your question causes some trouble
+Miss: your question causes some trouble

 ---